Make it fly

 Description

 The purpose of the structure subsystem is to protect internal subsystems from external forces exerted onto the rocket during launch.
-The rocket can be broken up into 4 main sections: the booster, the sustainer, the forward, and the nose cone.
+The rocket can be broken up into 4 main sections: the booster, sustainer, forward, and nose cone.
 The booster section stores the first motor that launches the rocket off the launch rail and provides the initial velocity and momentum.
 The sustainer section holds a second motor that carries the rocket to apogee after the booster motor burns out.
-The forward section stores the payload and some of the recovery subsystem.
+The forward section stores the payload and some of the recovery components.
 The booster, sustainer, and forward sections use G12 fiberglass tubing as the main framing for the rocket structure.
 The nose cone section has a 5:1 Von Karman fiberglass transition that connects the forward section to an aluminum tip.
 The nose cone helps the rocket stability and is subjected to most of the aerodynamic heating and pressure.
-Fins attached to the booster and sustainer sections will help to control the rocket’s center of pressure.
+Fins attached to the booster and sustainer sections will help control the rocket’s center of pressure and keep it stable throughout the flight.

 Recovery